rbgk/flashcards/README.md

 - [ ] Export cards to file
     - [ ] Export as JSON file
     - [ ] Export as CSV file

+---
+#### Theme Switch
+- Automatically detects OS-preferred theme and assigns the respective theme
+- Theme button functionality allows for manually override
+- Manual override is stored in localstorage holding higher priority than OS-level preference